BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_01.md

 Head over to North Obsidia Ward - we can finally enter the nightclub!

 Once you talk to Arclight, you'll be free to move around.
 If you talk to the machine to the left of the nerd at the top, you can turn the chaotic lights off, if you'd like.
-Talk to the nerd here to record Pokemon's movesets - by doing this, you can save time (and Heart Scales) from having to visit tutors.
+Talk to the nerd here to record Pokémon's movesets - by doing this, you can save time (and Heart Scales) from having to visit tutors.

 Talk to the various characters around the nightclub, if you'd like.